Ph.D Program

 Supervising Faculty

-Dr. Bradford Littlejohn (Ph.D., University of Edinburgh) is the Founder and President of the Davenant Institute.
-He also works as a Fellow of the Ethics and Public Policy Center and has taught for several institutions, including Moody Bible Institute-Spokane, Bethlehem College and Seminary, and Patrick Henry College.
+Dr. Bradford Littlejohn (Ph.D., University of Edinburgh) works as a Fellow of the Ethics and Public Policy Center.
+He is the Founder, former President, and now President Emeritus of the Davenant Institute, and has taught numerous nstitutions.
 He is recognized as a leading scholar of the English theologian Richard Hooker and has published and lectured extensively in the fields of Reformation history, Christian ethics, and political theology.
-He lives in Landrum, SC with his wife, Rachel, and four children.
+He has authored numerous books including Called to Freedom: Retrievign Christian Liberty in an Age of License (B&H, forthcoming 2025).
+He lives in Round Hill, VA with his wife, Rachel, and four children.

 Areas of Specialization: History and theology of the English reformation, Richard Hooker, Anglicanism vs. Puritanism, political theology in 14th–18th centuries, constructive contemporary political theology and social ethics

-Dr Matthew Hoskin (PhD, University of Edinburgh) teaches ancient and medieval Christian history for Davenant Hall.
-His research focuses on manuscripts, monks, popes, canon law, and councils, which all feature in his book The Manuscripts of Leo the Great’s Letters (2022), and he blogs about the historic faith at Classically Christian.
+Dr. Matthew Hoskin (Ph.D, University of Edinburgh) teaches ancient and medieval Christian history for Davenant Hall.
+His research focuses on manuscripts, monks, popes, canon law, and councils, which all feature in his book The Manuscripts of Leo the Great’s Letters (Brepols, 2022), and he blogs about the historic faith at Classically Christian.
 He lives on Superior’s northern shore in Thunder Bay, Ontario, with his wife and sons.

 Areas of Specialization: Ancient and Medieval church councils, ancient and medieval monasticism, pagans and Christians in the Roman world, Augustine of Hippo, Constantine, textual criticism of Latin Christian texts, Christianity in the Later Roman Empire, Christology, ancient Trinitarian theology

-Dr. Alastair Roberts is a Teaching Fellow of The Theopolis Institute and lecturer for Davenant Hall, a leading evangelical blogger and writer, and one of the hosts of the Mere Fidelity podcast.
+Dr. Alastair Roberts (Ph.D, University of Durham) is a Teaching Fellow of The Theopolis Institute and lecturer for Davenant Hall, a leading evangelical blogger and writer, and one of the hosts of the Mere Fidelity podcast.
 His personal podcast is Alastair’s Adversaria, where, alongside topical interviews, he currently produces daily reflections upon the whole Bible.
-He is the author of Echoes of Exodus: Tracing Themes of Redemption Through Scripture (2018).
+He is the author of Echoes of Exodus: Tracing Themes of Redemption Through Scripture (Crossway2018).
 He is married to Susannah, and they divide their time between the UK and the US.

 Areas of Specialization: Biblical theology, the exodus, baptism, theology of the sexes, biblical law

 Dr. Michael Lynch (Ph.D, Calvin Seminary) teaches Ancient Language and Humanities at Delaware Valley Classical School in New Castle, DE.
-He is the author of John Davenant’s Hypothetical Universalism: A Defense of Catholic and Reformed Orthodoxy.
+He is the author of John Davenant’s Hypothetical Universalism: A Defense of Catholic and Reformed Orthodoxy (OUP, 2021) and translator of John Davenant’s On the Death of Christ and Other Atonement Writings (Davenant Press, 2024).
 He and his wife have five children, three girls and two boys.

 Areas of Specialization: Augustinianism, Reformed scholasticism, Catholic scholasticism, medieval theology, early modern theology, atonement, Puritanism, Calvinism, American Presbyterianism

-Dr. Joseph Minich is a Teaching Fellow with The Davenant Institute and Editor-in-Chief of The Davenant Press.
-The founding editor of Ad Fontes, he is also the author of Enduring Divine Absence and a current co-host of the Pilgrim Faith podcast.
+Dr. Joseph Minich (Ph.D, The University of Texas at Dallas) is a Residential Teaching Fellow with The Davenant Institute .
+The founding editor of Ad Fontes, he is also the author of Enduring Divine Absence (Davenant Press, 2017) and Bulwarks of Unbelief: Atheism and Divine Absence in a Secular Age (Lexham Press, 2023) and a current co-host of the Pilgrim Faith podcast.
 His public writing can be found at The Calvinist International, Mere Orthodoxy, Modern Reformation, and the Ad Fontes blog.
-He lives in Garland, Texas, with his wife and four children.
+He lives in Lanrum, SC at Davenant House.

 Areas of Specialization: Christianity & culture, apologetics, general philosophy, philosophy of technology, philosophy of modernity, philosophical theology, religious studies (i.e. comparative religion, method, etc.)